-In Texas, he spent a season and a half in the bullpen before moving into the starting rotation in 1982 and becoming the team's most reliable starting pitcher for the rest of the decade.
+In Texas, Hough spent a season and a half in the bullpen before moving into the starting rotation in 1982 and becoming the team's most reliable starting pitcher for the rest of the decade.
 He won 14 to 18 games in each season from 1982 to 1988 and 139 games in ten and a half seasons with the team.
-Hough became a free agent in 1991 and signed with the Chicago White Sox where he spent two seasons.
+Hough became a free agent in 1991 and signed with the Chicago White Sox where he spent two seasons and posted a 16-22 record.
 He signed a deal with the expansion Florida Marlins as a free agent in 1993 and finished his career with the club after the 1994 season at 46 years of age.
 For his career, Hough went 216-216 with a 3.75 ERA.

 Hough wore this red alternate jersey during the 1984 season and signed it on the back.
 The autograph matches those appearing on various Topps cards of Hough.
 This alternate red jersey was only used by the Rangers during the 1984 and 1985 seasons and is my favorite the club used.
 The team would scrap the blue and red jerseys in 1986 and move to a drab grey road uniform for several seasons as many clubs did during this period.